viktoriaz32/HealthTech-CRM-Sales-Tableau-Dashboard-PostgreSQL-ETL/README.md

 * Who are our top-performing accounts?

 ## Activity and Engagement Dashboard

+* How engaged are our sales teams and accounts?
+* What types of activities are performed most frequently?
+* How does engagement and activity trend over time?
+* How are activities distributed by sales stage?
+* Which sales reps are most active and effective?

 ## Opportunity and Sales Performance Dashboard

+* What is the size and status of our current sales pipeline?
+* How is our sales performance trending over time?
+* Which products are selling the most?
+* What is our win rate versus lost opportunities?
+* Where are opportunities concentrated by account?
+* How is the pipeline distributed by sales stage and conversion rates?

 # Dataset Description

 All data in this dataset is fictional and does not represent any real persons, institutions, events, or similar entities.